M-Moussa-De/Working-with-files-in-JS/README.md

 I'll try to implement many ways to work and handle files(.txt, image/\*, .json, .js, ...)

-This repo will be open for a while, and get upddated.
+This repo will be opened for a while, and get upddated.